MaeghanMS/MaeghanMS.github.io/README.md

 ------
 **Education Leadership Data Analytics Research Assistant**
 *Teachers College at Columbia University, New York, New York (2024)*
-      Clean, analyze, and use data to create visualizations to aid school leaders in making equity-focused school improvement decisions.
+      Clean, analyze, and create visualizations from open public school data to aid school leaders in making equity-focused school improvement decisions.

 **Reading Specialist**
 *The Reading Team, New York, New York (2024)*